ogs22/cookbook/glossary/claim.md

-Often, when presenting mathematics, we make a 'claim', ie a statement which we say is true even though we haven't proved it yet; and then we prove it.
+Often, when presenting mathematics, we make a ’claim’, i.e. a statement which we say is true even though we haven’t proved it yet; and then we prove it.